ZXS66/SQLServerSync/README.md

 This repo is aim to the synchronize data between two SQL Server instances, which were located in two isolated environments (can NOT communicate with each other directly).

+# Prerequisite

+1. You have two SQL Server instances
+2. You have exactly same tables with same columns (name and sequence) between the two instances

 # How to use

 1. [Download](https://github.com/ZXS66/SQLServerSync/releases) the executable file (or you can clone this repo and build the file yourself)